OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Dynamic Analysis

-Use an interception proxy for dynamic application analysis.
-Use the following steps to check whether the logout is implemented properly.
+Use an interception proxy for dynamic application analysis and execute the following steps to check whether the logout is implemented properly:

-1. Log into the application.
+1. Log in to the application.
-2. Perform a couple of operations that require authentication inside the application.
+2. Access a resource that requires authentication, typically a request for private information belonging to your account.
-3. Log out.
+3. Log out of the application.
-4. Resend one of the operations from step 2 with an interception proxy (Burp Repeater, for example). .
-This will send to the server a request with the session ID or token that was invalidated in step 3.
+4. Try to access the data again by resending the request from step 2.

-If logout is correctly implemented on the server, an error message or redirect to the login page will be sent back to the client.
+If the logout is correctly implemented on the server, an error message or redirect to the login page will be sent back to the client.
 On the other hand, if you receive the same response you got in step 2, the token or session ID is still valid and hasn't been correctly terminated on the server.
 The OWASP Web Testing Guide ([OTG-SESS-006](https://www.owasp.org/index.php/Testing_for_logout_functionality_%28OTG-SESS-006%29 "OTG-SESS-006")) includes a detailed explanation and more test cases.

 ### Verifying that 2FA is Enforced (MSTG‑AUTH‑9)